-Criterion 1.3: The organisation trades in SEG certified responsibly sourced eel Issues In previous versions of the SEG standard: (1) initially, organisations needed to show that they had the good practices to have the ability to trade certified eel, then (2) they had to show that they were actually trading in certified eel, with >50% achieving a 'responsible score.
+CRITERION 1.3: THE ORGANISATION TRADES IN SEG CERTIFIED RESPONSIBLY SOURCED EEL Issues In previous versions of the SEG standard: (1) initially, organisations needed to show that they had the good practices to have the ability to trade certified eel, then (2) they had to show that they were actually trading in certified eel, with >50% achieving a 'responsible score.
 These changing steps have been to enable the sector to transition between there being 0% certified eels on the market, to being able to trade in 100% certified eels.
 This new standard, V7.0, requires those trading via the glass eel supply chain, to be handling at least 95% SEG certified.
 Organisations might have residual stock of non-certified eel which can be sold as part of their transition, but obviously they must not labelled certified.
 Those trading in wild yellow eels must take care to keep wild and farmed eel supplies separate to ensure they are not mis-labelled for the customer.
-Benefits Dellelits Improved clarity over the meaning of the standard Increased take-up of the standard Increased market share for certified eel Rationale With the focus on supplies rather than just processes, we anticipate greater demand for certified sources, bringing an increasing proportion of businesses seeking the responsible route on the journey to sustainability.
-Targets & Measures The number of organisations achieving the standard increases by 25% per year over the next 10 years, from 17 in 2018, to 90 in 2028 The proportion (by percentage weight) of the market that is from certified responsible sources increases by 15% per year, from 5% in 2018 to 90% in 2028 Responsible indicators • The organisation trades in 95 - 100% of SEG certified responsibly sourced eel from the glass eel supply chain and has the documentation to demonstrate that.
-Aspiring indicators • The organisation has 5 - 10% of its stock from uncertified sources glass eel sources but can demonstrate that those will have left the organisation within 12 months.
-Exceptions This does not apply the first time a fishery is assessed.
-As they are the source of the eels, they would be unable to demonstrate that they have already been trading in SEG certified eels.
-It also does not currently apply to wild sourced yellow eels in smokeries - i.e. wild sourced yellow eels are not to be considered in the 100% requirement.
-Currently, there have been no certified wild yellow eel fisheries.
-When there starts to be a supply of SEG certified wild yellow eel, a transition towards 100% of that source will be developed and applied.
+Benefits Improved clarity over the meaning of the standard Increased take-up of the standard Increased market share for certified eel Rationale With the focus on supplies rather than just processes, we anticipate greater demand for certified sources, bringing an increasing proportion of businesses seeking the responsible route on the journey to sustainability.
+Targets & Measures The number of organisations achieving the standard increases by 25% per year over the next 10 years, from 17 in 2018, to 90 in 2028 The proportion (by percentage weight) of the market that is from certified responsible sources increases by 15% per year, from 5% in 2018 to 90% in 2028 Responsible indicators The organisation trades in 95 - 100% of SEG certified responsibly sourced eel from the glass eel supply chain and has the documentation to demonstrate that.